Foreign flows into China stocks tepid ahead of MSCI inclusion

 China’s MSCI entry will integrate the world’s second-biggest equity market, with a total stock market capitalization of more than $8 trillion, into the global financial system.

-On Wednesday, MSCI tweaked the final list of companies, dropping embattled Chinese telecommunications gear maker ZTE Corp and four other firms whose shares have been suspended from trading.
+On Wednesday, MSCI tweaked the final list of companies, dropping embattled Chinese telecommunications gear maker ZTE Corp (0763.HK) (000063.SZ) and four other firms whose shares have been suspended from trading.

-Over the past two months, foreign investors have been ramping up investment in Chinese shares, including retailer Wangfujing Group, Shanghai Flyco Electrical Appliance and spirit maker Sichuan Swellfun , despite rising volatility triggered by fears of a Sino-U.S. trade war.
+Over the past two months, foreign investors have been ramping up investment in Chinese shares, including retailer Wangfujing Group (600859.SS), Shanghai Flyco Electrical Appliance (603868.SS) and spirit maker Sichuan Swellfun (600779.SS), despite rising volatility triggered by fears of a Sino-U.S. trade war.

 ZTE has been caught in the crossfire of the dispute and trading in its shares has been halted for two weeks.